 You will also need to work out a regular schedule for meeting with your supervisor.
-This gives you the opportunity to discuss your research progress, raise any issues or concerns and get feedback from you supervisor.
+The frequency of these meetings will vary at different stages of your thesis.
+They give you the opportunity to discuss your research progress, raise any issues or concerns and get feedback from your supervisor.

 Find out more about how to manage your time.